 12. Effects of the American Revolution: Summary & History

 In this lesson we explore the effects of the American Revolution, which were felt not just in Great Britain and North America, but across the Western world.

 13. Deborah Sampson: Biography & Facts

 In 2016, the first women in U.S. history were accepted into Special Forces training.
-These two women mark an important part in the history of women in the military- one that started with Deborah Sampson and other women in the Revolutionary War.
+These two women mark an important moment in the history of women in the military, one that started with Deborah Sampson and other women in the Revolutionary War.

 Earning College Credit